-- I. Gather data from reliable sources and employ appropriate methodologies for the reconstruction of various aspects of Nigeria's history and culture. - II.
-Utilize the results from historical and cultural research to properly understand Nigeria's deeprooted developmental challenges and the problems of nation building. - III.
-Utilize historical knowledge to appreciate the challenges of colonialism, neo-colonialism and globalization to Nigeria's quest for development. - IV.
-Document Nigeria's cultural and historical heritage - V. Examine the ethnic identities, migration patterns, and the cultural and belief systems of the component ethnic groups in Nigeria - VI.
-Examine socio-anthropological, information issues in COVID-19 Pandemic - VII.
+- i.
+Gather data from reliable sources and employ appropriate methodologies for the reconstruction of various aspects of Nigeria's history and culture. - ii.
+Utilize the results from historical and cultural research to properly understand Nigeria's deep rooted developmental challenges and the problems of nation building. - iii.
+Utilize historical knowledge to appreciate the challenges of colonialism, neo-colonialism and globalization to Nigeria's quest for development. - iv.
+Engender better understanding of the trends and prospects for the future of Nigeria. - v.
+Documentation, archival work and comparative studies - vi.
+Ethnic identities, migration, the diaspora and ethno-religious issues

-Sub-Themes Research Focus Documentation, histories, archiving and retrieval systems Histories, oral repositories, Indigenous knowledge systems and wisdoms; information and knowledge generation, coding and transfer; ideology, philosophies and ethics; comparative and areal studies, Hagiography / biographical studies, Cultures and civilizations Culture, traditions, Geo-Cultural values and the dynamic World, epochs and milieus. transitions and stabilities Religion, ideology and polity Intra-religious challenges: Issues in internal conflict i.e. textual interpretations, sectarianism, religion and polity, religious movements, terrorism, global issues, religion, economy, tourism, education, politics and security History, culture and innovation Technologies, inventions, indigenous knowledge systems and practices, culture and innovation and innovating cultures, legacies, modernity and modernization, entrepreneurship, labour practices and productivity Global and local identities, and the diaspora Transformations and changes, the diaspora in time, space and context; citizenship and foreign policy dimensions COVID-19 Pandemic and the humanities Socio-Anthropological,communicationandenvironmental,indigenousknowledge,ethicalandphilosophical dimensions of the Pandemic </td
+Sub-Themes Research Focus Documentation, histories, archiving and retrieval systems Histories, oral repositories, Indigenous knowledge systems and wisdoms; information and knowledge generation, coding and transfer; ideology, philosophies and ethics; comparative and areal studies, Hagiography / biographical studies.
+Cultures and civilizations Culture, traditions, Geo-Cultural values and the dynamic World, epochs and milieus. transitions and stabilities.

+Religion, ideology and polity Intra-religious challenges: Issues in internal conflict i.e. textual interpretations, sectarianism, religion and polity, religious movements, terrorism, global issues, religion, economy, tourism, education, politics and security.
+History, culture and innovation Technologies, inventions, indigenous knowledge systems and practices, culture and innovation and innovating cultures, legacies, modernity and modernization, entrepreneurship, labour practices and productivity.
+Global and local identities, and the diaspora Transformations and changes, the diaspora in time, space and context; citizenship and foreign policy dimensions.